SPEAR-SE/Duplicate_Logs_Data/README.md

 This is the repository containing the data for paper "Studying Duplicate Logging Statements and Their Relationships with Code Clones".

-- `LoggingStatement.zip` contains the logging statements with their related information extracted from the studied systems For each line of logging statement:
+- `LoggingStatement.zip` contains the logging statements with their related information extracted from the studied systems.
+  For each line of logging statement:
   - `logcall` represents for the logging library that a logging statement invokes
   - `parameter` lists all the parameters of this logging statement (including static message and dynamic variables)